 Sweeping can cause dust to go airborne when done too vigorously.
 Take your time when sweeping floors.

 Dusting is the act of removing dust and dirt particles from above-ground surfaces.
 You can dust nearly anything, from mantles to tables and even furniture.
 Dusting should be done frequently to remove dust accumulations coming from your home’s HVAC system.

-You can correctly guess that a duster is the ideal dusting tool, but try and find a duster with a microfiber cloth that traps all of the dust instead of pushing it around.
-A feather duster, though traditional, isn’t the ideal tool for the job.
+You can correctly guess that a duster is the ideal dusting tool, but try to find a duster with a microfiber cloth that traps all of the dust instead of pushing it around.
+A feather duster, though traditional, is not the ideal tool for the job.

 Since dusting is done on above-floor surfaces, the risk of particles going airborne is greater.

 3. Damp Dusting

 Damp dusting is nearly identical to traditional dusting, except that it uses a small amount of water or cleaning solution.
 A dusting solution helps remove old, sticky stains from above-ground surfaces.
 Damp dusting can be done on any above-ground surface where foods and drinks are placed on top.

 Damp dusting is a pretty straightforward process that requires a microfiber cloth, some water, and a dusting solution.
 You can make your dusting solution by mixing a cup of water with ¼ cup of vinegar to cut through grease.